 The craft distillery boom has come to Texas in a big way.
 All across the state, entrepreneurs are trying their hands at everything from bourbon to brandy.
 Although some Texas distilleries are brand new and others have achieved national success, there are clear threads that unite them–hard work, commitment to a hand-crafted product, and desire to be the best at what they do.

 Ironroot Republic Distillery

 The first thing that struck me upon arriving at Ironroot Republic Distillery was the size.
 A former boat dealership, this 15,000-square-foot space houses the whole distillery operation, a large bar for enjoying the products, and a generous seating area.
-The space allows for multiple stills to produce the liquors, including a glass still dedicated to making the components of their upcoming gin.
+The space allows for multiple stills to produce the liquors, including a glass still dedicated to making the components of their gin.
 If I lived in Denison, I would probably spend way too much time here.

-An area this large is helpful because Ironroot Republic prides itself on doing everything from scratch–their “grain to glass philosophy.”
+An area this large is helpful because Ironroot Republic prides itself on doing everything from scratch–their “grain-to-glass philosophy.”
 All the grain comes from within 60 miles, and they use non-GMO and organic ingredients whenever possible.
 The grains are mashed and fermented in-house before being distilled in the large stills that dominate the front room.
 The spirits age in various types of barrels in the back of the facility.
 During the aging process, Robert and Jonathan test each one every 4-6 weeks to ensure that the products are progressing as planned.
 When needed, they move the liquid to different barrels to draw out unique characteristics from the wood.
 You can get the full story during the tours they offer on Saturdays.